Orangenal-name/CoolRoundsModLol/README.md

  - Card idea 1: Reverse thrusters (working on the reverse part) <br />
  - Card idea 2: opposite bundling??
 </details>

+## Mod Status
+Due to school, this project is not being actively worked on.
+Please still report bugs when found, as I will occasionally work on the mod to fix them.
+##### Will there be new cards?
+Yes, although I may not be able to work on this mod very often, I will still add cards when me or my friends get the ideas.